 Apparently Pat Boone’s paler version played better to, well, paler audiences.
 In 1956 anyway.

 No pure artist was he.
-He knew the teens in the white neighborhoods didn’t play his favorite musicians (T-Bone Walker, Charles Brown, and the like).
+He knew the teens in the white neighborhoods didn’t play his favorite musicians (T-Bone Walker, Louis Jordan, and the like).
 And the teens in the white neighborhoods were where the money was.
 As he admits in his autobiography:

 Whatever would sell was what I thought I should concentrate on, so from “Maybellene” on I mainly improved my lyrics toward the young adult and some even for the teeny boppers, as they called the tots then.